Atalasoft/atalasoft.github.io/_posts/2016-09-01-bower-tutorial-wdv.md

  {% highlight bash %} $ bower init {% endhighlight %}

- This will open the dialog for bower.json file creation in interactive mode.
+ This will open file bower.json in the current direcory or initiate its creation in interactive mode:
  ![Bower init](/images/2016/09/14.png)

- After completing all fields the bower.json file will appear in the browsing directory.
+ After filling in all fields the interactive mode and confirming that it looks good the file bower.json will appear or update in the current browsing directory.

  * To install web-document-viewer package type the following command:
  {% highlight bash %} $ bower install --save web-document-viewer#10.7.0 {% endhighlight %}